aarongorka/aarongorka-com/content/blog/cms-project.md

 [Open Policy Agent]: https://www.openpolicyagent.org/
 [rego]: https://www.openpolicyagent.org/docs/latest/policy-language/

+## Formatting

+Not much to say here, other than pick a formatting tool, ideally one that has the least amount of configuration, and just stick with it.
+We found great success with [black](https://github.com/psf/black).

 # Pipeline

 The pipeline for this application follows principles from [trunk-based development]; only commits to master trigger deployments to integrated environments.
-However, commits to all feature branches (that is, branches that aren't master) will trigger a pipeline that creates a review environment: a short-lived deployment of the application within the dev environment that have no inbound integrations.
+However, commits to all feature branches (that is, branches that aren't master) will trigger a pipeline that creates a review environment: a short-lived deployment of the application within the dev environment that has no inbound integrations.
 This concept is also known as a [review app].

 The pipeline roughly follows the following structure: